javalikescript/luajls/doc_topics/intro.md

 Instances, variables and package names are also written in lower camel case, such as myCar, aBus.
 Constants should be written in uppercase characters separated by underscores, such as MAX_HEIGHT.
 Private fields and methods should start with an underscore.
+Acronyms should be treated as normal words, such as Html, Url.

+Source code should be indented using 2 spaces.

 ## Main principles